GSA/digitalgov.gov/content/news/2016/11/2016-11-18-a-new-prize-challenge-for-virtual-and-augmented-reality-learning-tools.md

 Stay tuned and visit the <a href="http://edsimchallenge.com/" target="_blank">EdSim Challenge website</a> to learn how you can reimagine the future of learning.

- _Erik Martin is a Policy Advisor for the White House Office of Science and Technology Policy._ _Albert Palacios is an Education Program Specialist at the U.S. Department of Education._
+ _Erik Martin is a Policy Advisor for the White House Office of Science and Technology Policy.
+Albert Palacios is an Education Program Specialist at the U.S. Department of Education._

+---

 **Disclaimer**: All references to specific brands, products, and/or companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.

 _For more on challenges and prize competitions, read our latest [Challenges articles]({{< ref "/topics/challenges-and-prize-competitions" >}}).
 Thinking about running a challenge and prize competition at your agency?
 Connect with over 700 government professionals by joining the [Challenges & Prizes Community]({{< ref "challenges-prizes.md" >}})._

 _Read our recent articles on [virtual and augmented reality]({{< ref "/topics/virtual-augmented-reality-community" >}}) and the new [AI and Virtual/Augmented Reality Communities]({{< ref "2016-10-26-gsa-launches-new-ai-virtual-reality-and-authentication-programs.md" >}})—join both via our main [Communities]({{< ref "/communities" >}}) page._

-_This post was originally published on the [Office of Science and Technology Policy (OSTP) blog](https://www.whitehouse.gov/administration/eop/ostp/blog)._
+_This post was originally published on the [Office of Science and Technology Policy (OSTP) blog](https://obamawhitehouse.archives.gov/omb/blog)._